regresado/regreso/README.md

 Regreso is licensed under the [MIT license](LICENSE.md), a permissive license which allows you to modify, fork, extend, or redistribute the source code.

 We accept contributions of new features and bug fixes through [Pull Requests](/pulls) and general suggestions/bug reports through [Issues](/issues).
 Before opening either of these, please check if a similar issue/PR has already been opened/assigned and if unsure about its assignment/development status, please ask before potentially creating a duplicate.
+After creating a PR, we ask that you follow [these steps](https://allcontributors.org/docs/en/bot/usage) to add yourself to our acknowledgements.

 **For security reports, please [submit](/security) a private vulnerability disclosure with the relevant information!**

+### 🌐 Translation

+To help translate Regreso, either register for Tolgee (for easier translation editing) or simply edit the JSON files within `messages/*.json` and create a Pull Request.

 ## ⚙️ Tech Overview